 Because research in artificial intelligence and machine learning is accelerating so rapidly, this area is the most difficult to make predictions about, and the most difficult to encapsulate.
 But the public also needs to have their expectations set correctly.
 We’re still at least 50 years from being able to expect something that is true Artificial General Intelligence (AGI).
 So we can marvel at self-driving cars, at the same time we realize it’ll be 2066 before we get to fall in love with Her.

 How Many Bots Exist?

-On the Good bots side, Udger has been documenting known internet bots that interact with websites (which ends up being a mix of Crawlers, Transactional and Informational bots according to our framework).
+If we expand our focus beyond bots that live in messaging apps, on the Good bots side, Udger has been documenting known internet bots that interact with websites (which ends up being a mix of Crawlers, Transactional and Informational bots according to our framework).
 It counts 868 known bots – some active, some inactive.
 And these are just the bots that interact with websites!
 It doesn’t even begin to count how many bots exist inside other platforms (e.g. Slackbots, Telegram bots, WeChat bots, Twitter bots, etc).